 Asking Good Questions

 Asking good questions is one of the most important skills a group leader can develop.
-If you're like most leaders, you probably don't think of yourself as a skilled question asker.
-The good news is, with some practice you can develop this skill.
+If you're like most leaders, you probably don't think of yourself as the most skilled asker of questions.
+The good news is, with some practice, you can develop this skill.
 That's what this training is all about.

 Benefits of Asking Good Questions

 - They help people think for themselves and that creates ownership.

 - They keep you in control of the conversation.

 What Makes a Good Question?

 Good questions are discovery-based.
 They're motivated by a genuine desire to understand and connect with the other person.